You are here

 - What did he decide to do after that?

 - What didn't he want to do?
 Why?

 - What was the surprising end?

-NB: You can choose which tense you want to focus on depending on the class (for example you could ask What did Mr Jones used to do? or What would he like to do next?
-What has he done that no-one else knows about? etc.).
-You can also ask about different vocabulary too instead of the weather e.g. What was he wearing at the time?
+NB: You can choose which tense you want to focus on depending on the class.
+For example, you could ask What did Mr Jones use to do? or What would he like to do next? or What has he done that noone else knows about? etc. You can also ask questions that elicit different vocabulary too, e.g. What was he wearing at the time? for question 3.

 - Tell students that you had a text for them to read but unfortunately you left it at home!
 However, you still have the comprehension questions.

 - Now, using their answers, they have to construct a story about Mr Jones.
-Either now or previously the students need to have appropriate linking words (however, all of a sudden, so... etc).
+Either now or previously the students need to have learned appropriate linking words, e.g. however, all of a sudden, so, etc.

-- Put the stories up around the classroom for everyone to read and get them to decide which one is the best / funniest / most unusual?
+- Put the stories up around the classroom for everyone to read and get them to decide which one is the best, funniest, most unusual, etc.